 The Bank does not maintain a trading book.
-However it does use "de minimis" derivative instruments (mainly foreign exchange contracts) to hedge against its sterling expenses and to facilitate customers.
-The Bank calculates its exposure to CCR using the mark to market method.
-This requires marking to market those contracts with positive values, and obtaining a potential future credit exposure estimate for all open contracts by multiplying the notional principal or underlying values by the percentages in accordance with the Capital Requirements Regulation Article 274.
-These totals are added together in order to arrive at the exposure value which is then multiplied by 8 per cent.
-At 31 December 2019, there were no such derivative contract outstanding.
+However, it does use "de minimis" derivative instruments (mainly foreign exchange contracts) to hedge against its Sterling expenses and to facilitate customer activity.
+The Bank calculates its exposure to CCR using the mark-to-market method.
+This requires marking to market those contracts with positive values, and obtaining a potential future credit exposure estimate for all open contracts by multiplying the notional principal, or underlying values, by the percentages in accordance with the Capital Requirements Regulation Article 274.
+These totals are added together in order to arrive at the exposure value which is then multiplied by 8 %.
+At 31 December 2020, there were no such derivative contract outstanding.